 More Inside than Out

-When a motor boat anchored near my Mystique in Marine Stadium, i wondered if they had given much thought to how close they set theirs next to near my boat.
-The next morning was calm and placid so their was no danger, but with wind and waves the situation could have been quite different.
-After all, hey had not known how much scope I had let out of my anchor rode, so how did they know how safe it was for our vessels not to collide?
+The next morning was placid and windless so there was no danger of our boats bumping; however, with fickle Floridian weather, the situation could have been quite different.
+Because I had anchored first, the captain of the other vessel could not have known how much scope I had let out on my anchor rode.
+So how could the anchorers know how safe it was for our two vessels not to collide?
 Did they know anything about anchoring?

 "Henry, you think too much.
 You live in your head."